botond0401/DS_MSC_Stats/README.md

 # Statistics Course in Data Science

-Welcome to the repository of the Statistics for Data Science course I took at the University of Vienna in the 2023 winter semester with Prof. Lukas Steinberger! 😊 This repository contains materials related to the lectures and exercises for the course.
+Welcome to the repository of the Statistics for Data Science course I took at the University of Vienna! 😊 This repository contains materials related to the lectures and exercises for the course.

 ## Contents